qgis/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

   However, every rings of the same (multi)polygon feature will have their vertices ordered in the opposite direction to the outer boundary's.

+  You can however use the :ref:`qgisforcerhr` algorithm to constrain features of a layer to have vertices of their outer boundaries ordered in the clockwise direction, and vertices of their interior rings ordered in the counter-clockwise direction.

 .. index::
    single: Digitizing tools; Fill Ring